skedwards88/ShortStories/content/t3_ix3rvh.md

 date_utc: 1600741493.0
 edited: true
 permalink: https://www.reddit.com/r/WritingPrompts/comments/ix3rvh/wp_no_no_you_dont_understand_theyre_not_real_they/
+categories:
   Fantasy: false
   SciFi: true
   Humor: false
   Magical Realism: true
   Horror: false
   Poetry: false
   Micro: false
 ---
 I was the first in line the day "Good or Evil 3" came out.
 From the new VR system, to the incredible graphics, to the insanely realistic characters, the world was completely immersive.
 The company claimed they had made a breakthrough in the NPC AI program that made each play through unique, as the NPCs changed based on their interaction with the player and each other.